mtyton/password_hasher/README.md

 Simple in use, takes paramtere "get" or "save", after that he wile show you the password or save it to the db
 # How does it works
   ## Main.py
-   ### checking i encrypting keys exists, if they aren't the program will create them and save in txt file
+   ### Checking if encrypting keys exists, if they aren't the program will create them and save in txt file
     if not EnKeyes.check_if_key_exists():
         pr_numb, sec_pr_numb = hash.find_primal_numbs()
         en_key = EnKeyes(pr_numb, sec_pr_numb)